THE ABCs OF CITIZEN ADVOCACY

 THE DOs

 BE PREPARED.
 If you’re planning a group meeting, it’s essential to meet with your group beforehand to strategize.
 Choose a spokesperson, and consider designating one or two others to provide supporting information, such as statistics or personal anecdotes.
 Practicing your advocacy as a group can help ensure everyone stays on message.
-Have someone play “devil’s advocate” to ask tough questions, helping the spokespersons prepare for possible challenges during the meeting.
+Have someone play the role of “devil’s advocate” to ask tough questions, helping the spokespersons prepare for possible challenges during the meeting.
+You can find Talking Points from ASA here: SafeAccessNow.org/lobby-day-materials.

 MAKE IT RELEVANT.
 Before meeting with your legislator, research current studies and news articles about your issue to ensure you're well-informed.
-Understand both the pros and cons of your position and be familiar with the legislation's current status.
+Understand both the pros and cons of your position and be familiar with the current status of the legislation.
 It’s also crucial to know your lawmaker’s past voting record and their key priorities.
 Tailoring your message to align with their interests increases the likelihood of gaining their support.

 OUTLINE YOUR CONCERNS.
 When advocating as a group, it’s important to present a unified message.
-Before your meeting, outline two or three key talking points, along with supporting evidence.
-Time will be limited, so your arguments must be clear and concise.
+Before your meeting, take time to outline two or three key talking points, along with supporting evidence.
+Remember, time will be limited, so your arguments must be clear and concise.
 A well-organized outline will help keep you—and your group—focused and on track during the discussion.

 LEAVE YOUR CONTACT INFO.
 Always leave your personal contact information with your legislator or their staff.
 At a minimum, provide the names, addresses, and phone numbers of everyone attending the meeting.
 This ensures your legislator can follow up with you directly, keeping the lines of communication open.

 Be clear and concise.
-The purpose for writing the letter should be stated in the first paragraph.
+The purpose of writing the letter should be stated in the first paragraph.
 If your letter pertains to a specific piece of legislation, identify it accordingly.

 Include supplemental information.
 Enclosed with the letter you can include related editorials, news articles, research studies, letters to the editor, or other supplemental materials that support your position or generally relate to the issue you are concerned with.